RaghuKA/Weatherapp-AWS/README.md

 * terraform apply

-To distroy the AWS resources created using terraform.
+To delete the AWS resources created using terraform.
 * terraform destroy